-1855 Grand Cru Classe – 3rd Growth, Margaux
+1855 Grand Cru Classe – 3rd Growth, Margaux.

-Chateau Kirwan takes its name from Irish businessman Mark Kirwan who received the estate in dowry through marriage with the land owner’s daughter in late 18th.
+Chateau Kirwan takes its name from Irish businessman Mark Kirwan who received the estate in dowry through marriage with the land owner’s daughter in the late 18th.

 Kirwan combined the land with other nearby vineyards and the property became “Kirwan”.

 The Godard family purchased the chateau around 1870.
-Camille Godard, then mayor of Bordeaux, expanded the vineyards, designed beautiful gardens with fish pond and rose arbour.
+Camille Godard, then mayor of Bordeaux, expanded the vineyards, designed beautiful gardens with a fish pond and rose arbour.

 In 1925, the Schÿler family, owners of the oldest Bordeaux wine trading house, bought the chateau.
 The family has owned it since and the new generation made significant investments.

-Chateau Kirwan had undergone major renovation in the past decade.
+Chateau Kirwan had undergone a major renovation in the past decade.
 A new vat room featuring 37 tulip-shaped concrete vats was introduced.